Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 Treatment Options for Relapsed CML

-Treatment options for relapsed chronic myeloid leukemia (CML) include the following:
+Treatment options for relapsed chronic myeloid leukemia (CML) include:

 Relapsed CML is characterized by any evidence of progression of disease from a stable remission.
-This may include the following:
+This may include:

 • Increasing myeloid or blast cells in the peripheral blood or bone marrow.